suhail-ak-s/stock-market/README.md

 - Get cryptocurrency price data and real-time snapshots
 - Access financial prompts for company and crypto analysis
 - Use templates for constructing financial data queries
+- Seamless integration with Claude Desktop and other AI tools

 ## Installation & Usage